UncleJunVIP/Mortar/README.md

 4. Go to Applications and launch Archive Manager.
 5. Select [SD1-APP] Mortar from the list and let it extract to your applications directory.
 6. Exit Archive Manager.
-7. Edit one of the templates [found here](/.github/resources/config_examples).
-    - **Note**: Mortar currently does not support the `system_tag` ROM directory auto-detection on muOS.
-8. Save the edited template as `config.json`.
-9. Transfer the `config.json` file to SD1 `(mmc)/Applications/Mortar` on your device.
+7. Follow the "How To Configure Mortar" section below to complete the setup.
-10. Find an [input mapping config](/.github/resources/input_mappings) for your device.
+8. Find an [input mapping config](/.github/resources/input_mappings) for your device.
     - If one does not exist, please try one for a different device.
     - If that does not work, please [create an issue](https://github.com/UncleJunVIP/Mortar/issues/new).
     - A first launch setup process is in the works but is not ready for prime-time.
-11. Save the input mapping JSON file as `input_mapping.json` and transfer it to SD1 `(mmc)/Applications/Mortar` on your device.
+9. Save the input mapping JSON file as `input_mapping.json` and transfer it to SD1 `(mmc)/Applications/Mortar` on your device.
-12. Select `Apps` on the Main Menu, launch Mortar and enjoy!
+10. Select `Apps` on the Main Menu, launch Mortar and enjoy!

 **Note:** Mortar does not support downloading art on muOS.
 This will be added in a future release.

+---

+### How To Configure Mortar

+1. Connect your device to a Wi-Fi network.
+2. Launch `Mortar` from the `Tools` menu.
+3. On first launch, Mortar will display a QR Code that leads to a configuration editor.
+    - For the editor to function, the device must be connected to the same Wi-Fi network as your handheld.
+4. Follow the Configuration Reference section below.

 ---